- Retention Policy

 2) Overall 3.0 GPA in credit hours taken at CSU toward degree

 - If the GPA falls below 3.00 it must be raised to the required GPA the next semester or the student will be ineligible to continue in the program.
-If the student GPA falls below a 3.00 at the conclusion of their last semester in the program the student will be eligible to receive their degree.
+If the student GPA falls below a 3.00 at the conclusion of their last semester in the program the student will be not eligible to receive their degree.

 3) Maintain NATA Standards of Professional Practice and BOC Code of Ethics